singlestore-labs/singlestoredb-dev-image/README.md

 ## How to upgrade from `singlestore/cluster-in-a-box`?

-Before this image existed, there was another Docker Image called `singlestore/cluster-in-a-box`.
-The docker run command for the previous image looked something like this:
+Before this image existed, there was another Docker image called `singlestore/cluster-in-a-box`.
+The `docker run` command for the previous image looked something like this:

 ```bash
 docker run -i --init \